-Well, who am I kidding, he was crazy before he even learned his estranged daughter was missing.
+Well, who am I kidding?
+He was crazy before he even learned his estranged daughter was missing.
 But the reason why she ended up missing is what this story is really about.
-For, like many a heartbreaking first crush, we learn she chews a lot of people up and spits them out.
+For, like many a heartbreaking first crush, we learn she chews many people up and spits them out.

-Date Stamps: As part of building the case for Kanako being as her father chooses to remember her, we are given the opportunity to see her 3 years prior to the main events of the story.
+As part of building the case for Kanako being as her father chooses to remember her, we are given the opportunity to see her three years prior to the main events of the story.
 Which, thankfully, are given time stamps to signify when we are in the past or present.
-Something I’m noting as a highlight only because with Akikazu being out of his mind, it helped constrict the amount of questions you had about what is going on, could this person from three years ago actually be him decades ago, and perhaps most of the film being just his delusions.
+Something I’m noting as a highlight only because with Akikazu being out of his mind, it helped constrict the number of questions you have about what is going on, could this person from three years ago actually be him decades ago, and perhaps most of the film being just his delusions.

-Missing Information: As we meet Akikazu, and learn about Kanako, there remains quite a few things, even by the end of the movie, we just don’t’ figure out.
-Just to throw some examples out there, you have to wonder what was the thing which led to Akikazu leaving the police force, much less if his mental illnesses were from birth or due to something which happened?
-Then, when it comes to Kanako, how did she begin her descent down the rabbit hole, and find her niche in Wonderland?
+As we meet Akikazu and learn about Kanako, there remain quite a few things, even by the end of the movie, we just don’t figure out.
+Just to throw some examples out there, you have to wonder what was the thing which led to Akikazu leaving the police force, much less if his mental illness was from birth or due to something which happened?
+Then, when it comes to Kanako, how did she begin her descent down the rabbit hole and find her niche in Wonderland?

 On The Fence

 Let me begin by saying, is this necessarily a good movie?
 Uh, probably not.
 However, this is the type of film I think doesn’t leave you.
-Not just because of the violence, and the numerous depictions of rape, but because it is more than just that.
-There is some sort of story amongst all this craziness and it drags your mind in, perhaps kicking and screaming, and rarely lets you go.
-To the point that it becomes hard to not really want another person to watch this, just so they can experience the craziness first hand.
-For, at its best, this is the type of movie which potentially might be considered so bad it is good.
+Not just because of the violence and the numerous depictions of rape but because it is more than just that.
+There is some sort of story amongst all this craziness, and it drags your mind in, perhaps kicking and screaming, and rarely lets you go.
+To the point that it becomes hard not to really want another person to watch this, just so they can experience the craziness first hand.
+For, at its best, this is the type of movie that potentially might be considered so bad it is good.
 At its worse, though, it is what American horror auteurs perhaps aspire to reach in terms of the limits of cinema.
 Blood, torture, sexual violence, and just enough story to keep it from seeming like dark web porn.